johnoseni1/UKRAINE-WAR-TO-PEACE/Readme.md

 The routing and connection with the satellite in the space is still being worked on to perfection, The waitlist link would be dropped tomorrow morning for those whoe wanna get early access to it

+And yes this application blocked access to russian IP ADDRESSES, and also this application ask for access to your device, and scans for VPN on your device or any VPN extension you're using, This was created like that cause the russians might want to be using VPN, so using VPN for this application? 😂, It's never gonna work on your deviec 😂